danpaquin/coinbasepro-python/README.md

 wsClient.close()
 ```
 ## Testing
 A test suite is under development.
+Tests for the authenticated client require a
+set of sandbox API credentials.
+To provide them, rename
+`api_config.json.example` in the tests folder to `api_config.json` and edit the
-To run the tests, start in the project
-directory and run
+file accordingly.
+To run the tests, start in the project directory and run
 ```
 python -m pytest
 ```